-Practical uses of volatility models and forecasts often involve standard deviations as opposed to variances.
-The second set of columns in Tables 2A-C thus reports the parameter estimates and R^2 's for the corresponding HAR-RV-J model cast in standard deviation form,
+Practical use of volatility models and forecasts often involves standard deviations as opposed to variances.
+The second set of columns in Tables 2A-C thus reports the parameter estimates and $R^2$ 's of the corresponding HAR-RV-J model cast in standard deviation form, of the conditional expectations.